 I was consuming new information like crazy and got really hooked up with GTM.
 But there was still something missing.
 A lot of resources were scattered across the web, which I found really inconvenient.

 Why don’t I just start writing my own Google Tag Manager blog?, I asked myself.

 A lot of doubts… There was already Simo Ahava’s blog, where he was posting amazing GTM-related stuff.
 But the more I learned about Tag Manager, the more I saw a need for yet another Google Tag Manager blog.

 Why?
-Because the niche is not over-crowded, yet.
+Because the niche is not over-crowded, yet (as of writing this in 2016 or 2017).
 I still find topics which are not covered or could be covered more comprehensively.